charlestudor/PokerNowLogConverter/README.md

 - Cross platform: Windows, Mac and Linux
 - Supports log files from Poker Now version 0.1.53 (06/24/2020) to present.
 - Run from the command line, or include as a python library.
 (Supports >=Python 3.8)
-- Outputs log files in PokerStars format.
+- Outputs log files in PokerStars format which can then be uploaded into tools such as GTO Wizard, PokerTracker etc for analysis.
 - Currently supports only Texas Hold'em cash games.
 - Can adjust log output settings such as currency and timezone.
 - Use **Interactive Alias Mode** from the command line to easily rename players seen during poker hands to their known aliases.